rfalias/project_zomboid_installer/README.md

 # Usage
 Installs a PZ server for Ubuntu 20.x.
 Simply run sudo bash ./pz_ubuntu_installer.sh

 By default, it will generate an admin password.
-Otherwise you can specify a password with pz_ubuntu_installer.sh -p MyPassword
+Otherwise you can specify a password with pz_ubuntu_installer.sh -p MyPassword -u CustomUser

+If you do not specify a user, it will create the 'steam' user for you.

 Once installed, you must configure your PZ server.
 See the wiki page for server options